Aquatic Alternatives: Yes, You Absolutely Can Go Tubing Behind a Jet Ski

 - Maintain a steady speed.
 You'll want to stay at around 20 mph for a consistent ride.

-Sporty and fast with powerful acceleration, the Kawasaki Jet Ski STX-15F seats three and provides plenty of storage space.
+Sporty and fast with powerful acceleration, the Kawasaki Jet Ski STX-15F seats three and provides plenty of storage space for a small cooler, towels and an anchor.
 It has a large rear deck so the tuber can easily get on board when they've had enough tube time.
 You'll appreciate this feature.